pyflosic/fodMC/README.md

 Coding language: FORTRAN, Python

 ## Description
-The fodMC is a generator for Fermi-orbital descriptor (FOD) positions
+fodMC is a generator for Fermi-orbital descriptor (FOD) positions
 to be used in the Fermi-Löwdin orbital self-interaction correction (FLO-SIC) method.
 There is a publication, explaining the underlying idea of this program; please see